 Systemic Infection

 The cause of a systemic infection comprises of bacteria or virus.
 The main characteristic of such an infection is that it affects the bloodstream of an individual, with the result that the symptoms spread to the whole of the body.
+In this case, the pathogen is distributed throughout the body, rather than being concentrated in one area.
+Bacterial toxin is the major reason that leads to systemic infection.
 The most common examples of a systemic infection are cold, flu, mononucleosis, strep throat, etc.

 Signs and Symptoms of Systemic Infection